 The Global Compensation Planning Report (GCPR) provides salary increase trends across career levels while also presenting GDP growth, inflation, and unemployment rates.
 GCPR is your leading source

-of information on economic and salary trends across 124 countries.
+of information on economic and salary trends.

 Get concise pay data to stay updated on global salary trends with the Global Pay Summary report.
 Annual base salary and annual total cash information for 50 benchmark positions is presented supporting